j0hnruss0/GIF-Generator/README.md

 # GIF-Generator
 Finds GIfs of any topic

 Project Complete.
 CSS design choices left to be implimented.
-Mobile bugs to be fixed
+Some mobile testing